 How Can You Reach Najd al Maqsar?

-You’ll have to take the exit from Sharjah and get on to the Khorfakkan Road.
+You’ll have to take the exit from Sharjah and get onto Khorfakkan Road.
 The best mode of transport would be a car.
 We can arrange a private tour to Najd Al Maqsar Village that includes pickup and drop.

 - You are not to leave any garbage behind.
 The food you leave behind will be eaten by animals making them reliant on food cooked by humans which will harm them

-- Please walk on the rocks and gravels while hiking avoiding the vegetation as it may take years to grow back
+- Please walk on the rocks and gravel while hiking avoiding the vegetation as it may take years to grow back

 - Do not damage or desecrate any of the monuments here